bro-gervil/rulebook-ai/README.md

 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+- For bug report, use issues or use rulebook-ai command `rulebook-ai bug-report`
+- For real-time chat, community support, and to share your ideas, [Join our Discord](https://discord.gg/aNmQB7JWPe)
+- Have specific feedback or want a personal demo?
+[Book a Chat on my Calendar](https://calendar.app.google/xx3S3CuKSBAt9d9Y7)

 # Rulebook-AI: The AI Environment Manager

 `rulebook-ai` is a command-line tool for packaging and deploying consistent, expert environments—**rules, context, and tools**—to your favorite AI coding assistants.